 Give them grace, and give yourself grace, too.
 There are plenty of programs on the market that promise to help you teach literacy, but there’s no one-size-fits-all handbook to make it happen.
 Come to the table full of encouragement!
 And, if you have any concerns about your child’s progress, reach out to your child’s educator or other early education specialists for insight.

-How to teach kids to read
+How to Teach Kids to Read

-Recite nursery rhymes
+Recite nursery rhymes.

 You may already be doing this but didn’t realize how helpful it actually is.
 Well, guess what?
 You’re already off on the right foot.
 Nursery rhymes and silly little songs call attention to the sounds and syllables in words.
 They also serve as a wonderful introduction to stories and aid in reading comprehension.

-Read together… a lot
+Read together… a lot.

 There are myriad ways in which reading to your child is beneficial.
 However, for the sake of this article, we’ll focus on the ones that revolve around reading.
 Did you know that brain scans have shown hearing stories strengthens the part of the brain associated with mental imagery and narrative comprehension?
 How about the fact that one study found kids who are read to at least three times a week have “greater phonemic awareness” than kids who are read to less frequently?
-Reading aloud to your little one also creates positive associations — in other words, they’ll look forward to learning to read, as opposed to fighting you tooth-and-nail.
+Reading aloud to your little one also creates positive associations — in other words, they’ll look forward to learning to read, as opposed to fighting you tooth and nail.

-Focus on the alphabetic principle
+Focus on the alphabetic principle.

 Wondering what in the heck the alphabetic principle is?
 Put simply, it’s the process of connecting letters with their sounds.
 Letters are the road maps to learning to read.
 Having said that, mastering the alphabetic principle can be tough for kids.
 One way to make it more manageable is to take it a letter at a time.
 That should help enhance your child’s phonemic awareness — the understanding that words are made up of phonemes, or sound units, and those phonemes have distinct articulatory features.
 Phonemic awareness is crucial to literacy.

-Get hooked on phonics
+Get hooked on phonics.

-Okay, so you don’t actually have to buy the Hooked on Phonics program (although it could be helpful!).
+OK, so you don’t actually have to buy the Hooked on Phonics program (although it could be helpful!).
 The gist is that phonics is a key component in reading success.
 What is phonics?
 According to Scholastic, it involves the relationship between sounds and their spellings.
 So, you’ll want to include an explicit explanation of the sound-spelling being taught in your phonics lesson.
 Follow that up with guided opportunities for your little one to blend (aka sound out) words using the sound-spelling.

-Embrace dialogic reading
+Embrace dialogic reading.

 Trust us; this sounds more complicated than it is!
 Don’t let the term “dialogic” throw you.
 “Adults can enhance young children’s language and literacy skills through the use of a strategy known as dialogic reading, which allows children to become participants in telling the story,” Professor Elizabeth Stilwell from Cornell’s Department of Human Development, says on the university’s blog.